awsdocs/aws-net-developer-guide/doc_source/iam-apis-intro.rst

-z..
+..
 Copyright 2010-2017 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.

    This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (the "License").
 You may not use this file except in compliance with the